hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 We do not recommend disabling Data Masking.
 If you do, then please explicitly inform the same among all stakeholders.

 ### Can we see the unmasked/decrypted message?

-Even though it is technically possible to view the decrypted message, we do not allow the same anywhere.
-If absolutely required, then please get an approval from Haptik's Infosec team before using it in any application.